awsdocs/aws-ruby-developer-guide/doc_source/timeout-duration.rst

 The following example creates an |S3| client in the region :code:`us-west-2`, and specifies to wait five seconds between two retries on every client operation.
-Therefore, operations could take up to 15 seconds to time out.
+Therefore, |S3| client operations could take up to 15 seconds to time out.

 .. code-block:: ruby